 Ingredients:

-Mushrooms - Small quartered or sliced mushrooms are easiest for this dish, either white mushrooms or baby bellas.
+Mushrooms - Small quartered or sliced mushrooms are easiest for this dish, either white mushrooms or baby bella mushrooms.

 Butter - The flavor that butter gives caramelized mushrooms isn't easily replicated, but if you're out or cooking dairy free you can use olive oil.